Racing Fitness

 Dr Riccardo Ceccarelli, from Italian sports medicine clinic 'Formula Medicine' and of the Panasonic Toyota Racing Team, explains why a high speed drive can be as challenging as a 26 mile run.

 Dr. Riccardo Ceccarelli "The difference is one of mental stress.
 There is no sport that demands such intense concentration.
-A huge amount of adrenalin is being pumped, and this - as well as the physical strain - causes the high heart rate."
+A huge amount of adrenaline is being pumped, and this - as well as the physical strain - causes the high heart rate."

 The body's ability to cope with such extremes is a result of intensive workout and so drivers undergo cardiovascular exercise for up to four hours a day: jogging, cycling, rollerblading....
 This also helps to keep weight in check - a driver such as David Coulthard maintain a body fat ratio of 7%, similar to that of a runner at the start of a race.